SnowtromAux/Multiplayer-Paint/README.md

 # Multiplayer Paint
-## Advanced Javascript project for the 2024/2025 network programming course in FMI
+## Advanced Javascript project for the 2024/2025 software technologies course in FMI

 ### Overview
 Multiplayer Paint is a multiplayer painting platform developed as part of the Network Programming 2024/2025 course at FMI.
 It allows users to connect over a network, draw collaboratively, and enjoy creative activities in real time.